kkots/ggxrd_hitbox_overlay_2211/README.md

 startDisabled = false

 ; A keyboard shortcut to enable/disable only the mod hitbox drawing feature:
-; the GIF mode and no gravity, etc will keep working disableHitboxDisplayToggle = F7
+; the GIF mode and no gravity, etc will keep working.
+; In the UI, this mode can also be toggled using "dontShowBoxes" checkbox. disableHitboxDisplayToggle = F7

 ; A keyboard shortcut.
-; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effect (or use togglePostEffectOnOff and ; turnOffPostEffectWhenMakingBackgroundBlack settings for this), then use GIF mode (make background dark).
+; Takes a screenshot and saves it at "screenshotPath" path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effect (or use "togglePostEffectOnOff" and ; "turnOffPostEffectWhenMakingBackgroundBlack" settings for this), then use GIF mode (make background dark).
 ; Then screenshots will film character over transparent background.
-; If the dontUseScreenshotTransparency setting is true, screenshot will be without ; transparency anyway screenshotBtn =
+; If the "dontUseScreenshotTransparency" setting is true, screenshot will be without ; transparency anyway.
+; In the UI, taking screenshots in possible using 'UI - Hitboxes - Take Screenshot' button. screenshotBtn =

 ; A path to a file or a directory.
 ; It specifies where screenshots will be saved.